 Here at SUM Bible College and Theological Seminary we do not take it for granted that we are able to come together for corporate worship and for the hearing of the Word of God.
 Being in the presence of fellow believers in worship is a source of joy and strength for our community.
-The main service of the day meets in the chapel from 10:05 a.m. to 11:15 a.m., Tuesday through Friday.
+The main campus' chapel services meets in the chapel from 10:05 a.m. to 11:15 a.m., Tuesday through Friday.
+SUM cohorts' chapel service times vary from site to site.